ninggiangboy/LAB211-Completed_Projects/Java_Utils/README.md

 ### ArrayUtils

-This class provides two static methods to work with arrays of integers.
+This class provides four static methods to work with arrays of integers.

 - The `generateRandomElement` method will generate random integers between the specified minimum and maximum values and store them in the given array.

 - The `printArray` method will print the contents of the given array to the console in a formatted string.

+- The `checkSort` method checks if the given integer array is sorted in increasing or decreasing order, or not sorted at all.

+- The `printResult` method will print the search result to the console.

 ### FileUtils